LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Method

-During training (see Algorithm~\ref{algo}), we aim to find the parameters $\theta^*$ for the classifier that best minimize LiLAW loss on the training set using the three parameters $\alpha^*, \beta^*, \delta^*$ that best minimize LiLAW loss on the validation set to get the following objective:
+During training (see Algorithm~\ref{algo}, which only adds/modifies around 10 extra lines to standard training), we aim to find the model parameters $\theta^*$ that best minimize LiLAW loss on the training set using the parameters $\alpha^*, \beta^*, \delta^*$ that best minimize LiLAW loss on the validation set to get the objective:

-Note that $\mathcal{L}_{W_{\alpha^*, \beta^*, \delta^*}}$ refers to the loss being computed using the parameters $\alpha^*, \beta^*, \delta^*$ and $\mathcal{L}_{W_{\theta^*}}$ refers to the loss being computed using network parameters $\theta^*$.
-This objective is similar to the formulation in~\cite{jain_improving_2024}; however, we do not require an instance-wise weighting function, but a more general weighting function based on $\alpha, \beta, \delta$.
-Similar to MOLERE~\citep{jain_improving_2024}, LRW~\citep{ren_learning_2019}, and MAML~\citep{finn_model-agnostic_2017}, we perform stochastic gradient updates on validation mini-batches to update the three parameters.
+Note that $\mathcal{L}_{W_{\alpha^*, \beta^*, \delta^*}}$ is the loss computed using parameters $\alpha^*, \beta^*, \delta^*$ and $\mathcal{L}_{W_{\theta^*}}$ is the loss computed using the network parameters $\theta^*$.
+This objective is similar to the formulation in~\citet{jain_improving_2024}; however, we do not require an instance-wise weighting function, but a more general weighting function based on $\alpha, \beta, \delta$.
+Unlike bilevel meta-reweighting methods such as MOLERE~\citep{jain_improving_2024}, LRW~\citep{ren_learning_2018}, and MAML~\citep{finn_model-agnostic_2017}, LiLAW does not try to improve unweighted validation loss after a weighted training update, but instead, after each weighted training update, freezes the model parameters and directly updates only $\alpha,\beta,\delta$ using a weighted validation loss.

+Prior meta-reweighting work~\citep{ren_learning_2018} assumed a small clean validation set to steer training towards the clean-label objective.
+Our setting is different and more realistic: we explicitly allow the validation set to contain label noise, because a clean set is often unavailable in practice.
+Using a noisy training set and a noisy validation set, as in LiLAW, is well‑motivated, as demonstrated by the theoretical and empirical results of~\citet{chen_robustness}.
+Specifically, they show that during training, maximizing accuracy over a sufficiently large noisy dataset leads to an approximately optimal classifier.
+They show that using a noisy validation set is reasonable because the accuracy on held‑out noisy samples is an unbiased estimator of the accuracy under the noisy data distribution.